AuDigitalHealth/ci-fhir-r4/input/intro-notes/StructureDefinition-dh-composition-acdcr-1-intro.md

 * Query for an Advance Care Custodian Record document for a patient
 * Record of update an Advance Care Custodian Record document for a patient

+This profile may be referred to by APIs, which will be listed here when available.

 ### Profile specific guidance
 None.